 Visit nearby Clamecy (pop’ 4,500) an old town nestled in rolling landscape of the Nievre region from where the Nivernais canal gets its name.
 Take a walk through the meandering cobbled streets to the magnificent 16c church St Martin.
 Clamecy was the seat of the bishop of Bethlehem for 600 years and a centre of logging for 400,

-Where once the town's post was delivered by carriage, now a classic French restaurant hotel with relaxed surroundings and extensive wine list.
+A classic French restaurant hotel with relaxed surroundings and extensive wine list.

 We depart at 9am to descend onto the river Yonne, the morning cruise takes us past limestone cliffs and the 14c fortified farm Chartreuse-de-Bassville.
 After stopping for lunch we continue to our destination of the day, Lucy-sur-Yonne (pop’ 151) with 11c church with restored stained glass windows, and a mill pond nearby.